Hwang Jung-oh

 Hwang has also made outstanding contributions to various organizations such as: WHAS Crusade for Children, Easter Seals Center in Paducah, KY and the MDA.
 In 1997, Mayor Jerry Abramson of Louisville, KY proclaimed June 27 as "Hwang's Martial Arts Day" in honor of Grandmaster Hwang's contributions to the Louisville community.

 Grandmaster Hwang has focused his most recent efforts in improving the lives of those in his community and the commonwealth of Kentucky.
 The philosophy at Hwang's Martial Arts (HMA) is "The family that kicks together sticks together."
 By promoting families to participate in tae kwon do and judo together, Grandmaster Hwang has not only helped many people get into better physical condition, but also improve their lives through camaraderie and discipline.
 Furthermore, HMA has a strong sense of charity.
 Each year, HMA hosts many charitable events designed to raise money for the WHAS Crusade for Children and many other charitiessuch as Norton Children's hospital.

-Grandmaster Hwang is in Charge of Taekwondo classes every week night and Saturday, and helps the masters be their best.